Ulises961/Deliveroo-project/README.md

 ## How to use

 ### Requirements
-To run it requires a running environment of the game [link: https://deliveroojs.onrender.com]
+To run it requires a running environment of the [Deliveroo game](https://deliveroojs.onrender.com)

 ### Instructions
 * Clone this repository